 Income tax expense is comprised primarily of income taxes related to United States, foreign, and state jurisdictions in which we conduct business.
 Income tax expense also includes taxes withheld outside of the United States attributable to remittances to the Company from certain foreign subsidiaries.
 We record interest and penalties related to income tax matters as income tax expense.
 We expect the amount of income tax expense (benefit), if any, to vary each reporting period depending upon fluctuations in our quantum and tax jurisdictional mix of income (loss).
-We have substantial United States net operating loss carryforwards with no expiration period for losses generated

-2018 onwards, and tax credit carryforwards which began to expire in 2018.
+We have substantial United States net operating loss carryforwards with no expiration period for losses generated 2018 onwards, and tax credit carryforwards which began to expire in 2018.
 The ability to utilize these tax attributes is highly dependent upon our ability to generate taxable income in the United States in the future.

-Our future effective annual tax rate may be materially impacted by the amount of benefits and charges from tax amounts associated with our foreign earnings that are taxed at rates different from the federal statutory rate, the taxation of the foreign earnings in the U.S. under the Global Intangible Low-Taxed Income, or GILTI, regime, changes in valuation allowances, level of profit before tax, accounting for uncertain tax positions, stock-based compensation, business combinations, payments to the Company from certain foreign subsidiaries, closure of statute of limitations, settlements of tax audits, and changes in tax laws including United States tax law changes that were enacted in December 2017.
+Our future effective annual tax rate may be materially impacted by the amount of benefits and charges from tax amounts associated with our foreign earnings that are taxed at rates different from the federal statutory rate, the taxation of the foreign earnings in the U.S. under the Global Intangible Low-Taxed Income, or GILTI, and Foreign Derived Intangible Income, or FDII, regimes, changes in valuation allowances, level of profit before tax, accounting for uncertain tax positions, stock-based compensation, business combinations, payments to the Company from certain foreign subsidiaries, closure of statute of limitations, settlements of tax audits, and changes in tax laws including United States tax law changes that were enacted in December 2017.
 A significant amount of our earnings is generated in our EMEA and APAC regions.
 Our future effective tax rates may be adversely affected to the extent earnings are lower than anticipated in countries where we have lower statutory tax rates.

-As of December 31, 2021 and 2020, we had gross deferred tax assets, or DTAs, of \$153.7 million and \$133.4 million, respectively, primarily related to net operating loss carryforwards, tax credits, share-based compensation, lease obligations and employee benefits.
+As of December 31, 2022 and 2021, we had gross deferred tax assets, or DTAs, of \$179.8 million and \$153.7 million, respectively, primarily related to capitalized research and development expenses, net operating loss carryforwards, tax credits, share-based compensation, lease obligations and employee benefits.
 We are entitled to a United States federal tax deduction when non-qualified stock options, or NSOs, are exercised.
-This deduction, in conjunction with other expected deferred tax asset reversals, resulted in an increase in the valuation allowance of \$20.4 million in 2021 for the United States DTAs.
+For 2022 tax year, we recorded an increase in the valuation allowance by \$29.5 million for the gross DTAs.
 Our ability to utilize any net operating losses or tax credits may be limited under provisions of the Code if we undergo an ownership change after our IPO (generally defined as a greater than 50-percentage point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period).
-We also inherited net operating losses, or NOLs, from the acquisition of Datawatch and Univa, which are subject to specific limitations on usage.
+We also inherited net operating losses, or NOLs, from the acquisitions of Datawatch, Univa, and RapidMiner, which are subject to specific limitations on usage.
 We may also be unable to realize our tax credit carryforwards which began to expire in 2018.